cm-auto/gitweb-release-downloader/README.md

 # gitweb-release-downloader

-Allows you to download release assets from (currently only) GitHub.\
+Allows you to download release assets from GitHub and Gitea (thus Forgejo is supported, too).\
-Additionally you can query a repository's releases and their respective assets.
+Additionally you can query a repository's releases and their respective assets.\
+Support for GitLab is planned.

 ## Usage